zriyansh/signoz.io/blog/2021-07-06-community-update-02.md

 ### Frontend upgrades

-**Performance upgrades**
+**Performance upgrades**<br></br>
 We have improved our dashboard loading time and reduced the bundle size to less than 1 mb.
 Our dashboards are meant to take quick actions on your issues, so we will keep on improving our frontend performance.

-**Gantt charts for better trace/span visualization** We have made it easier to drill down on issues causing latency in your services.
+**Gantt charts for better trace/span visualization**<br></br>
+We have made it easier to drill down on issues causing latency in your services.
 With Gantt charts you can visualise your services and events in a parent-child relationship tree which makes it easier to figure out which events are causing a latency in a request call.

 ![Gantt charts on SigNoz UI](/img/blog/2021/07/gantt-charts.png)